 First introduced by the British organization called "Design Council" in 2005, the Double Diamond is a model that represents design process graphically and is derived from case studies gathered from innovative design teams at 11 global companies.

 The model represents 4 key stages of the process – Discover, Define, Develop and Deliver – mapped across two adjacent diamond shapes, each of the stages characterized by either "divergent thinking" (creating various possible ideas), or “convergent thinking” (refining and narrowing the generated ideas down to the best one).
 The model illustrates that to discover the best ideas, the creative process should be iterative, which means the ideas should be developed, tested and refined a number of times, with the weak ones dropped out in the process.

 When to use the double diamond technique

-The Double Diamond is a powerful technique that can improve your design process and provide a framework for practical design methods, such as user diaries, journey mapping and Persona profiling.
+The Double Diamond is a powerful technique that can improve your design process, product development process, and provide a framework for practical design methods, such as user diaries, journey mapping, and Persona profiling.

 The creative process is usually complicated, which makes it hard to capture it in a simple way, and the Double Diamond can help simplify it and make it appear a little less mysterious.

 We suggest you use a template as a starting point, e.g. the on-line Infolio Double Diamond template, that can guide you through the four key stages of the design process.
 See the steps below for details and fill in the respective areas in the template.